Georgy Danilov: African studies in Soviet Union

 Georgy Danilov was also an exponent of African studies, and especially South Africa, which resulted in the creation of НИАНКП (the Research Association for the Study of National and Colonial Problems).
 Soviet African studies emerged in the late 1920s to the late 1930s.
-During that period none of Soviet Africanist scholars travelled to Africa; instead, in the early 1930s a Department of Africa was created at one of Comintern's universities, the Communist University of Eastern Toilers.
+During that period none of the Soviet Africanist scholars travelled to Africa; instead, in the early 1930s a Department of Africa was created at one of the Comintern's universities, the Communist University of Eastern Toilers.
 There was also an African Department, or the African Laboratory (“Kabinet”) in the Academic Research Association for National and Colonial Problems.
 Its main task was collecting materials on Africa.

-The activities of both these centres were vibrant and diverse.
+The activities of both these centres were diverse.
 Not only did they study Africa's socio–economic problems and history but languages as well.
-Both Moscow and Leningrad academics were involved in these studies, as well as émigré from African countries and Africans who came to study at the Comintern's universities (Lenin School and KUTV).
+Both Moscow and Leningrad academics were involved in these studies, as well as émigrés from African countries and Africans who came to study at the Comintern's universities (Lenin School and KUTV).

 Danilov was the initiator of the study of African languages in Moscow.
-His efforts gave birth to the first Soviet Congress for African languages in Moscow in January 1934, during which his two papers "Perspectives, tasks and methods of studies on African languages" and "Phonetical system of Swahili" were presented.
+His efforts gave birth to the first Soviet Congress for African Languages in Moscow in January 1934, during which his two papers "Perspectives, tasks and methods of studies on African languages" and "Phonetical system of Swahili" were presented.

 The Great Purge

 Danilov was an active member of the Communist Party.
-Like a number of other linguists and Africanists he perished due to Great Purge.
-On 28 December 1934 he was expelled from the CPSU (b), and in January.
-1935 dismissed from all jobs and forced to work as an educator in children's colonies of the OGPU in Kaluga and near Serpukhov.
+Like a number of other linguists and Africanists he perished due to the Great Purge.
+On 28 December 1934 he was expelled from the CPSU (b), and in January 1935 he was dismissed from all his jobs and forced to work as an educator in children's colonies of the OGPU in Kaluga and near Serpukhov.

 Danilov was arrested on 14 May 1937.
-He was found guilty of crimes against his country and being a member of a counterrevolutionary terrorist organization and was executed on 29 July 1937.
+He was found guilty of crimes against his country and for being a member of a counterrevolutionary terrorist organization.
+He was executed on 29 July 1937.
 Danilov's ashes were scattered in the Donskoy Cemetery.
 He was rehabilitated on 10 November 1956.